machen2/pencil-durability-kata/README.md

     $ bundle exec rspec

-If you would like to experienemt with the functionality of the kata, run `bin/console`.
+If you would like to experiment with the functionality of the kata, run `bin/console`.

 Get started by creating a new pencil and paper object by running the following, making sure to replace `length`, `eraser_durability`, and `point_durability` with integer values of your choosing: